richardmax-visma/DigiHealth_Documentation/APIs/HelsenorgeAktivSjekken/README.md

 ## Business rules

-- Children under 16 are not `erAktivSelv`; contact must go via guardian/representative.
+- For the **Helsehjelp** area, a child under 16 will not be digitally active themselves; contact is typically via guardian/representative.
-- `erAktivViaAndre` includes parent representation and registered powers of attorney.
+- `erDigitaltAktivViaAndre` includes parent representation and registered powers of attorney.
 - `tildeltFullmakt` implies the citizen is not competent to consent; communicate via representative.

+These rules are described in the upstream documentation and may evolve (e.g., youth access in the **Ungdom** area).

 ## Example